 CONNAUGHT PLACE NEW DELHI

 31st May 2013, Connaught Place, New Delhi, India.
-General view of Rajiv Chowk skyline and central park, Connaught Place, New Delhi, India on the 31st May 2013.
+General view of the Gopal Das Bhavan building on Barakhamba Road in the Central Business District, Connaught Place, New Delhi, India on the 31st May 2013.

 Connaught Place is one of the largest financial, commercial and business centers in Delhi.
 It is often abbreviated as CP and houses the headquarters of several Indian firms.
 Its surroundings occupy a place of pride, counted among the top heritage structures of the city.
 It was developed as a showpiece of Lutyens' Delhi featuring a Central Business District.
 Named after the Duke of Connaught, the construction work was started in 1929 and completed in 1933.
 The inner circle of Connaught Place was renamed Rajiv Chowk (after the late Prime Minister of India, Rajiv Gandhi) and the Outer Circle was renamed Indira Chowk by Union Home Minister S.B.
 Chavan.
 Today, Connaught Place is one of the most vibrant business districts of Delhi.
 It is the fourth most expensive office destination in the world, according to global property consultant CBRE Group

 PHOTOGRAPH BY AND COPYRIGHT OF SIMON DE TREY-WHITE